minin43/TTT-Custom-Roles/CONVARS.md

 ttt_hypnotist_device_shop_rebuyable         0       // Whether the hypnotist's defib should be purchaseable multiple times (requires "ttt_hypnotist_device_shop" to be enabled).
 Server must be restarted for changes to take effect ttt_hypnotist_convert_detectives            0       // Whether to convert detectives and deputies (only if ttt_deputy_use_detective_icon is enabled) to impersonator instead of just a regular traitor.
-Target will be automatically promoted to appear as a detective if appropriate ttt_hypnotist_device_time                   8       // The amount of time (in seconds) the hypnotist's device takes to use ttt_single_paramedic_hypnotist              0       // Whether only a single paramedic or hypnotist should spawn in a round ttt_single_paramedic_hypnotist_chance       0.5     // The chance that a paramedic should have an opportunity to spawn instead of a hypnotist (e.g. 0.7 = 70% chance for paramedic, 30% chance for hypnotist.
+Target will be automatically promoted to appear as a detective if appropriate ttt_hypnotist_device_time                   8       // The amount of time (in seconds) the hypnotist's device takes to use ttt_hypnotist_brainwash_muted               0       // Whether players brainwashed by the hypnotist should be muted ttt_single_paramedic_hypnotist              0       // Whether only a single paramedic or hypnotist should spawn in a round ttt_single_paramedic_hypnotist_chance       0.5     // The chance that a paramedic should have an opportunity to spawn instead of a hypnotist (e.g. 0.7 = 70% chance for paramedic, 30% chance for hypnotist.
 Only applies if ttt_single_paramedic_hypnotist is enabled)